ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 it can delete its session state, and its task is done.

-If instead the HTTP response body is not empty, the TEEP/HTTP Client passes (e.g., using "ProcessTeepMessage" API as mentioned in Section 6.2 of {{I-D.ietf-teep-opentrustprotocol}}
-if OTrP rather than TEEP is used for provisioning) the response body up to the TEEP implementation associated with the session.
+If instead the HTTP response body is not empty, the TEEP/HTTP Client passes (e.g., using "ProcessTeepMessage" API as mentioned in Section 6.2.1 of {{I-D.ietf-teep-architecture}}) the response body up to the TEEP implementation associated with the session.
 The TEEP implementation will then either pass no data back, or pass back a message buffer.